 NHS Board-specific Issues

 Any information provided by the NHS Board is included in the Data Trends section of this publication.
-It should be noted that many trends observed will be influenced by and attributable to the data completeness levels, small numbers, and the impact of COVID-19 highlighted above.
+It should be noted that many trends observed will be influenced by, and attributable to the data completeness levels, small numbers, and the impact of COVID-19 highlighted above.
 Therefore, caution should be taken when comparing quarterly information.

 Data Quality Assurance within PHS

-Scottish NHS Boards have a responsibility to ensure their SMR data is accurate, consistent and comparable across time and between sources.
+Scottish NHS Boards have a responsibility to ensure their SMR data are accurate, consistent and comparable across time and between sources.
 The PHS Data Quality Assurance team (DQA) audit SMR data at NHS Boards to determine if they have been properly recorded in accordance with national rules and standards.
-The DQA team's assessment web page contains reports from past audits of inpatient/day case data, including findings on the accuracy of submitted SMR01 data items used in our analysis (specialty, admission type, etc).
+The DQA team's assessment web page contains reports from past audits of inpatient/day case data, including findings on the accuracy of submitted SMR01 data items used in our analysis (specialty, admission type, etc.).